MLAide/MLAide/README.md

 ## Purpose

-Hi, we are ML Aide, and our purpose is making model management a joy for you!
+Hi, we are ML Aide, and our purpose is to make model management a joy for you!

 ## Key Benefits